angversh/angversh/README.md

 ### Ideology:

 Write clean codes.
 Period.
-A clean code always looks like it was written by someone who cares.
+A clean code always looks like it was written by sb who cares.
 As developers we have to make sure that it's readable so that others could maintain our modules.
 So here are my 3 clean code postulates:
 	1. Clean code is simple and direct, and it reads like well-written prose.
 	2. The only way to go fast is to go slow.
 	3. Сlean code does one thing well.